Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Amcham Finland is the local chapter of the global network of American Chambers of Commerce and is dedicated to promoting a strong transatlantic economy and a healthy business environment in Finland.

-Confederation of Finnish Industries (EK) is an umbrella organization for several smaller associations.
-Its main task is to make Finland an internationally attractive with competitive business environment.
+Confederation of Finnish Industries (EK) is an umbrella organization for several smaller associations, representing and defending the interests of the Finnish business community.
+Its main task is to is to help companies succeed both domestically and internationally by creating a business environment that stimulates growth and success.
 Membership requires a Finnish business identity code.

 Entrepreneurs of Finland is an interest and service organization for small and medium-sized enterprises (SMEs) and their owners.
 Membership requires a Finnish business identity code.

-Trade Partners Finland is a membership organization which facilitates international trade for small and medium size companies.
+Trade Partners Finland is a membership organization that facilitates international trade for small and medium size companies.
 Members of the organization are commercial agents, importers, and distributors of various industry sectors.

 Limitations on Selling U.S. Products and Services